 You can go to the Financial Grownup podcast website to see all of the people Bobbi has interviewed.
 She’s talked with Perez Hilton, Tanja Hester, Leslie H. Tayne, Stephan Paternot, Tina Sharkey, and more.

 If you don’t recognize those names, check out the podcast and the everyday money lessons they share with Bobbi’s listeners!

 Two podcasts I enjoyed and the money lesson takeaways:

 Sharon Epperson, CNBC’s Senior Personal Finance Correspondent recently talked with Bobbi about money and medical emergencies.
-A survivor of a brain aneurysm, Sharon shares the difficulties she faced in the hospital being handed paperwork and being asked to make decisions with a brain injury.
+A survivor of a brain aneurysm, Sharon shares the difficulties she faced in the hospital when receiving paperwork and being asked to make decisions with a brain injury.

 She discussed the importance of having an emergency plan, a power of attorney, and completing other important legal documents – along with discussing important life and health decisions with your family.

 Sharon discussed the importance of adequate, quality health insurance and the need for disability insurance.
 Her one money lesson was about the importance of knowing where you stand financially and how to monitor your finances.
 I strongly urge you to give the 18-minute podcast a listen.